 Fill out some basic information and one of our Licensed Sales Agents/Producers will contact you.

-Medicare, the federal program, helps cover healthcare costs for people over 65 (and under 65 with certain disabilities), is divided into four parts:
+Medicare, the federal program, helps cover health care costs for people over 65 (and under 65 with certain disabilities), and is divided into four parts:

 Private companies that offer Part D coverage are allowed to design their own benefit plans, as long as the overall value of the plan is at least as good as the basic plan outlined in the 2003 Medicare Act.
 So, different plans offer different lists of medicines (called a formulary), and different costs.
 Beneficiaries should compare the different drug plans available in their area to find the one that best suits their needs.

 The basic Part D plan generally meets the following criteria:

 Some drugs are generally not covered by Medicare Part D, including:

 How much you'll pay for Medicare drug coverage depends on which plan you choose.
 But in general, here's what you can expect to pay in 2018: